MSC Industrial Direct Target of Unusually High Options Trading (NYSE:MSM)

-MSC Industrial Direct Co Inc (NYSE:MSM) was the recipient of unusually large options trading activity on Tuesday.
-Stock investors acquired 553 call options on the company.
-This represents an increase of approximately 943% compared to the typical volume of 53 call options.
+MSC Industrial Direct Co Inc (NYSE:MSM) was the recipient of some unusual options trading on Monday.
+Investors bought 1,244 put options on the company.
+This represents an increase of approximately 842% compared to the typical daily volume of 132 put options.

-A number of equities analysts have recently commented on the stock.
-Wells Fargo & Co set a $60.00 price objective on shares of MSC Industrial Direct and gave the company a “sell” rating in a research report on Friday, October 25th.
-Zacks Investment Research upgraded shares of MSC Industrial Direct from a “sell” rating to a “hold” rating in a research report on Saturday.
-JPMorgan Chase & Co. raised their price objective on shares of MSC Industrial Direct from $78.00 to $79.00 and gave the company a “neutral” rating in a research report on Thursday, October 10th.
-Raymond James lowered shares of MSC Industrial Direct from a “market perform” rating to an “underperform” rating in a research report on Thursday, November 7th.
-Finally, Stephens set a $76.00 price objective on shares of MSC Industrial Direct and gave the company a “hold” rating in a research report on Friday, October 25th.
-Two investment analysts have rated the stock with a sell rating and ten have assigned a hold rating to the stock.
-The company has an average rating of “Hold” and a consensus price target of $75.56.
+MSC Industrial Direct (NYSE:MSM) last issued its quarterly earnings results on Wednesday, January 8th.
+The industrial products company reported $1.21 earnings per share for the quarter, topping analysts’ consensus estimates of $1.17 by $0.04.
+MSC Industrial Direct had a return on equity of 19.67% and a net margin of 8.35%.
+The company had revenue of $823.60 million for the quarter, compared to analyst estimates of $820.84 million.
+During the same quarter in the prior year, the company posted $1.33 EPS.
+The business’s revenue for the quarter was down 1.0% compared to the same quarter last year.
+Equities research analysts anticipate that MSC Industrial Direct will post 4.86 EPS for the current year.

-In other MSC Industrial Direct news, CFO Rustom Jilla sold 1,900 shares of the stock in a transaction dated Friday, November 1st.
-The shares were sold at an average price of $75.00, for a total transaction of $142,500.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-28.75% of the stock is owned by company insiders.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, February 5th.
+Shareholders of record on Wednesday, January 22nd will be paid a dividend of $0.75 per share.
+This represents a $3.00 dividend on an annualized basis and a dividend yield of 3.89%.
+The ex-dividend date of this dividend is Tuesday, January 21st.
+MSC Industrial Direct’s dividend payout ratio is presently 56.71%.

-MSC Industrial Direct (NYSE:MSM) last announced its earnings results on Thursday, October 24th.
-The industrial products company reported $1.30 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.23 by $0.07.
-MSC Industrial Direct had a net margin of 8.59% and a return on equity of 20.63%.
-The business had revenue of $842.70 million during the quarter, compared to analyst estimates of $837.97 million.
-During the same period in the previous year, the business posted $1.29 earnings per share.
-MSC Industrial Direct’s revenue for the quarter was up .6% on a year-over-year basis.
-Sell-side analysts predict that MSC Industrial Direct will post 5 EPS for the current year.
+In other MSC Industrial Direct news, CFO Rustom Jilla sold 1,900 shares of the stock in a transaction on Friday, November 1st.
+The stock was sold at an average price of $75.00, for a total transaction of $142,500.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+In the last quarter, insiders have sold 29,329 shares of company stock worth $2,220,106.
+28.75% of the stock is owned by insiders.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, February 5th.
-Shareholders of record on Wednesday, January 22nd will be given a dividend of $0.75 per share.
-The ex-dividend date is Tuesday, January 21st.
-This represents a $3.00 annualized dividend and a yield of 3.95%.
-MSC Industrial Direct’s payout ratio is presently 56.71%.
+Several institutional investors have recently modified their holdings of the business.
+Paradice Investment Management LLC raised its position in shares of MSC Industrial Direct by 20.5% in the 3rd quarter.
+Paradice Investment Management LLC now owns 873,361 shares of the industrial products company’s stock worth $63,345,000 after buying an additional 148,523 shares during the period.
+First Trust Advisors LP raised its position in shares of MSC Industrial Direct by 27.6% in the 3rd quarter.
+First Trust Advisors LP now owns 768,222 shares of the industrial products company’s stock worth $55,719,000 after buying an additional 166,267 shares during the period.
+Disciplined Growth Investors Inc. MN raised its position in shares of MSC Industrial Direct by 2.7% in the 3rd quarter.
+Disciplined Growth Investors Inc. MN now owns 542,610 shares of the industrial products company’s stock worth $39,355,000 after buying an additional 14,404 shares during the period.
+Copeland Capital Management LLC purchased a new position in shares of MSC Industrial Direct in the 3rd quarter worth $36,612,000.
+Finally, AQR Capital Management LLC raised its position in shares of MSC Industrial Direct by 9.4% in the 2nd quarter.
+AQR Capital Management LLC now owns 377,637 shares of the industrial products company’s stock worth $28,043,000 after buying an additional 32,292 shares during the period.
+76.87% of the stock is currently owned by institutional investors.

 About MSC Industrial Direct